fansubgroup/Hyperion1.x/README.md

 ### So, how to use these language?

-In the file, we have a file name `hyperion.conf`, in the first line of the file, is the `Source Language`
+* In the file, we have a file name `hyn.py`.

-And in the second line of the file, is the `Target Language`

-You can change it with you `text editor`
+* You can change it with you `text editor`.

-Source language is in the `216` line
+* Source language is in the `216` line.

-Target language is in the `217` line
+* Target language is in the `217` line.

 #### However, please note that the use of the `text editor` to change this file should be the same as the original file format.

-### Use steps
+### Steps

-The first step you should enter the source file part of name
+* The first step you should enter the source file part of name.

-If you want to use the default configuration, that is, the English to Chinese translation, `press enter`.
+* If you want to use the default configuration, that is, the English to Chinese translation, `press enter`.

-If not, you can refer to the `above steps` to modify the settings to achieve you intended purpose.
+* If not, you can refer to the `above steps` to modify the settings to achieve you intended purpose.